sishii1214/sishii1214.github.io/cv.md

 - 2020.10 - 2022.03 : Special Teaching Assistant (STA), Kyoto University.

-- 2021.04 - 2023.03 : Research Fellow of the Japan Society for the Promotion of Science (DC2).
+- 2021.04 - 2023.03 : Research Fellow of the Japan Society for the Promotion of Science (DC2), Kyoto University.

-- 2023.04 - 2026.03 (expected) : Research Fellow of the Japan Society for the Promotion of Science (PD).
+- 2023.04 - 2026.03 (expected) : Research Fellow of the Japan Society for the Promotion of Science (PD), Keio University.

 ## Other Activities